How to Hire a Contractor in California

-An NDA is a great way to start an independent contracting relationship especially if there is sensitive materials that need to be explained in order for the contractor to understand the job.
-A typical one-way NDA prevents the contractor from disclosing confidential information for a two or three year period, so if you do not hire the contractor, you have some protection.
+An NDA is a great way to start an independent contracting relationship, especially if there are sensitive materials that need to be explained in order for the contractor to understand the job.
+A typical one-way NDA prevents the contractor from disclosing confidential information for a two- or three-year period, so if you do not hire the contractor, you have some protection.

 Amendment to Independent Contracting Agreement

-Often throughout the lifetime of a independent contracting relationship certain expectations or elements of the relationship will change.
+Often, throughout the lifetime of an independent contracting relationship, certain expectations or elements of the relationship will change.
 These changes are almost always limited to the statement of work and include price, performed services, or certain covered costs.
 The changes do not include other legal elements of the relationship that are contained within the body of the Independent Contracting Agreement.
-The Amendment To The Independent Contracting Agreement Statement of Work seen here lets the parties amend the Statement of Work easily.
+The Amendment to the Independent Contracting Agreement Statement of Work seen here lets the parties amend the Statement of Work easily.
 Complete the Amendment and attach a new Statement of Work as the parties want it to read.
-It will replace the old Statement of Work from the date of the Amendment.
+It will replace the old Statement of Work from the date of the amendment.

 After creating a working relationship with the independent contractor, you may want or need to do the following:

 Sign up for payroll to pay Independent Contractor

 If you will have any independent contractors working for an extended period of time or a number of independent contractors working for you, it might be easier to use an electronic payroll service to handle any payments to the independent contractor(s).
 For example, Intuit Payroll can handle payments to independent contractors and other employees.
 The cost is $25 per month after a free 30-day trial and two more months at $9.99.
 Setting this up should only take 30 minutes.